How to Know When You Need

 - Remove any old roofing cement residue with a wet rag and paint scraper

 - Round off the back corners of the new shingle with a sharp knife or box cutter

 - Slide the new shingle into place and secure it with roofing nails into each upper corner

 - Cover the nail heads with roofing cement

 If your DIY or repair skills aren’t up to par, it may be a good idea to find a roofer.
 It is always better to ask for help then it is to let your pride take over and mess something major up.

 How to Find a Roof Contractor To Replace Your Old Roof

 If you think you need to replace your entire roof, research and find a reputable contractor.
 Make sure their license is authentic and up-to-date.
 Pay attention to whether their references recommend them without hesitation.

 You can also check sites like Google, Houzz, HomeAdvisor or Thumbtack for verified reviews of contractors in your zip code.

 Always check your roof for damage.
 Watch out for algae and moss, make sure to know the difference between the two.
 Decide on the right roof materials for your area, climate, and weather.
 Find the simpler fixes, the can save you money and time in the long run.
 Always make sure that you know what you’re doing when you are repairing your own shingles.
 If you are not sure what you are doing call a contractor.
-When dealing with a roofing contractor to replace your roof, make sure that his license and all his paperwork is up to date.
+When dealing with a roofing contractor when you decided it is time to replace your old roof, make sure that his license and all his paperwork is up to date.
 Thank you from all of us here at Texas Home Exteriors.